zama-ai/concrete-ml/docs/README.md

 ![](.gitbook/assets/3.png)

 Concrete ML is an open-source, privacy-preserving, machine learning inference framework based on fully homomorphic encryption (FHE).
-It enables data scientists without any prior knowledge of cryptography to automatically turn machine learning models into their FHE equivalent, using familiar APIs from Scikit-Learn and PyTorch (see how it looks for [linear models](built-in-models/linear.md), [tree-based models](built-in-models/tree.md), and [neural networks](built-in-models/neural-networks.md)).
+It enables data scientists without any prior knowledge of cryptography to automatically turn machine learning models into their FHE equivalent, using familiar APIs from scikit-learn and PyTorch (see how it looks for [linear models](built-in-models/linear.md), [tree-based models](built-in-models/tree.md), and [neural networks](built-in-models/neural-networks.md)).

 Fully Homomorphic Encryption (FHE) is an encryption technique that allows computing directly on encrypted data, without needing to decrypt it.
 With FHE, you can build private-by-design applications without compromising on features.
 You can learn more about FHE in [this introduction](https://www.zama.ai/post/tfhe-deep-dive-part-1) or by joining the [FHE.org](https://fhe.org) community.